wsydney76/craft5-boilerplate/README.md

 * [@tailwindcss/typography](https://github.com/tailwindlabs/tailwindcss-typography) and [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms) plugins.
 * [Alpine JS 3](https://alpinejs.dev/start-here) for interactivity.
 Only used for the mobile navigation.
 * [@alpinejs/focus](https://alpinejs.dev/plugins/focus) for focus/keyboard handling inside the mobile navigation.

+## Prettier

+Added prettier config for formatting code including `.twig` files.

+This does nothing out of the box, until

+* You configure your IDE to use it.
+See [docs for PhpStorm](https://www.jetbrains.com/help/phpstorm/prettier.html#ws_prettier_configure).
+* You run `ddev npm run prettier` to format all files.

 ## Matrix vs CKEditor